Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 In a new model of the porosity, the melt mirror exists only where there is no solid-phase framework, and the interdendritic spaces above the melt mirror are filled with a melt that is retained there due to the capillary effect.

-If, at this point, there is a region of melt in the thermal node that is not bound by the fixed dendritic framework (i.e., the region where fL > fL**), a new free surface of the melt appears, which subsequently leads to the formation of a closed pipe shrinkage.
+If, at this point, there is a region of melt in the thermal hot spot that is not bound by the fixed dendritic framework (i.e., the region where fL > fL**), a new free surface of the melt appears, which subsequently leads to the formation of a closed pipe shrinkage.
 If there is no such region, the scattered macroporosity is formed.

 Breaking the melt integrity due to the pressure drop occurs by the formation of the macroporosity.
 The first pore occurs when the pressure drops below the critical value Pcrit.
 As a rule, the point of origin of the pore is the point at which the pressure is minimal.